Student loans help pay for your college expenses, including tuition, room and board, fees, and other education-related expenses.

 Interest begins to accrue on most student loans as soon as you receive the funds.
 This means that interest is added to your student loan balance if you don’t make any payments while in school.

 Due to the absence of mandatory payments during school, your student loan balance can increase significantly before any repayment obligations arise.
-This is true of private loans and most Federal student loans — subsidized Federal loans are the only type that does NOT accrue interest while in school or during the grace period.
+This is true of private loans and most federal student loans — subsidized federal loans are the only type that doesn't accrue interest while in school or during the grace period.

 Repaying Student Loans